-Right now we are in the midst of a national feud about whether the government should mandate vaccinations for both adults and children.
+Right now we are in the midst of a national feud about whether the government should mandate vaccinations for both adults and children—even to the point of nullifying doctor-determined medical exemptions.
 The main issue appears on the surface to be about whether vaccinations are safe, or whether in some cases they are harmful.

 But there is a deeper issue that is much more important: Who should make medical decisions for you and your children?
 The government?
-Or you as individuals and parents?
+Or you as individuals and parents with your doctor?

 The precedent we are setting should chill you to your bones.
 Here’s why…